GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Introduction

 However, anomalous behavior is not ensured to just appear within short trajectory segments.
 It is challenging for recurrent neural networks, sometimes even LSTM and GRU, to learn very long-term dependencies~\cite{7966366}.

-A further challenge for deep learning based group anomaly detection on trajectories is, that it is due the high availability of trajectory data not uncommon, that they are rather weakly labeled or do not overcome the nonground-truth problem~\cite{Wang2020UnsupervisedLT} at all.
+A further challenge for deep learning based group anomaly detection on trajectories is, that although trajectory data is highly available, it is rather weakly labeled or does not overcome the nonground-truth problem~\cite{Wang2020UnsupervisedLT} at all.

 In order to tackle these challenges we introduce our approach GADFormer, a BERT\cite{DBLP:conf/naacl/DevlinCLT19} based architecture with transformer\cite{10.5555/3295222.3295349} encoder blocks for attention-based group anomaly detection on trajectories.
-Extending the idea of ~\cite{10.5555/3295222.3295349} to optimize also image, audio or video sequence tasks by their transformer approach, we identify transformer based models for a sequence of trajectory points/segments as group member instances of a group anomaly detection task as similarly beneficial.
-Our model can be trained in an unsupervised as well as in an semi-supervised setting so that there is no or only reduced need for labeled trajectories.
-Furthermore, we introduce a Block Attention-anomaly Score (BAS), which allows us to provide an interpretable view to the capability of the transformer encoder blocks to distinguish normal from abnormal trajectory attention matrices.
-We show with extensive experiments on synthetic and real world datasets that our approach is on par with the state of the art methods.
+Extending the idea of~\cite{10.5555/3295222.3295349} to optimize also image, audio or video sequence tasks by their transformer approach, we identify transformer based models for a sequence of trajectory points/segments as group member instances of a group anomaly detection task as similarly beneficial.
+Our model can be trained in an unsupervised as well as in a semi-supervised setting so that there is no or only reduced need for labeled trajectories.
+Furthermore, we introduce a Block Attention-anomaly Score (BAS), which allows us to provide an transparent view to the capability of the transformer encoder blocks to distinguish normal from abnormal trajectory attention matrices.
+We show with extensive experiments on synthetic and real world datasets that our approach is on par with the state of the art methods like GRU or MainTulGAD, an adapted version of~\cite{ijcai2022p274} for GAD.

 Hence, the contributions of our work can be summarized as follows: